-- I. A thyroid function test used to define hyper function, euthyroidism, or hypofunction of thyroid disease may be considered medically necessary. - II.
-A thyroid function test may be considered medically necessary to achieve of any of the following (A-F): - A. Distinguish between primary and secondary hypothyroidism; or - B. Confirm or rule out primary hypothyroidism; or - C. Monitor thyroid hormone levels (for example, patients with goiter, thyroid nodules, or thyroid cancer); or - D. Monitor drug therapy in patients with primary hypothyroidism; or - E. Confirm or rule out primary hyperthyroidism; or - F. Monitor therapy in patients with hyperthyroidism. - III.
-A thyroid function test may be medically necessary in patients with disease or neoplasm of the thyroid and other endocrine glands. - IV.
-A thyroid function test may be medically necessary in patients with any of the following conditions (A-I): - A. Metabolic disorders; or - B. Malnutrition: or - C. Hyperlipidemia; or - D. Certain types of anemia; or - E. Psychosis and non-psychotic personality disorders; or - F. Unexplained depression; ophthalmologic disorders; various cardiac arrhythmias; or
+- I. Thyroid function testing used to define hyperfunction, euthyroidism, or hypofunction of thyroid disease may be considered medically necessary. - II.
+Thyroid function testing may be considered medically necessary to achieve of any of the following (A-F): - A. Distinguish between primary and secondary hypothyroidism; or - B. Confirm or rule out primary hypothyroidism; or - C. Monitor thyroid hormone levels (for example, patients with goiter, thyroid nodules, or thyroid cancer); or - D. Monitor drug therapy in patients with primary hypothyroidism; or - E. Confirm or rule out primary hyperthyroidism; or - F. Monitor therapy in patients with hyperthyroidism. - III.
+Thyroid function testing may be medically necessary in patients with disease or neoplasm of the thyroid and other endocrine glands. - IV.
+Thyroid function testing may be medically necessary in patients with any of the following conditions (A-I): - A. Metabolic disorders; or - B. Malnutrition: or - C. Hyperlipidemia; or - D. Certain types of anemia; or - E. Psychosis and non-psychotic personality disorders; or - F. Unexplained depression; ophthalmologic disorders; various cardiac arrhythmias; or

-- G. Disorders of menstruation; skin conditions; or - H. Myalgias; or - I. A wide array of signs and symptoms (see Policy Guidelines). - V. A follow-up thyroid test in patients with a personal history of malignant neoplasm of the endocrine system and in patients on long-term thyroid drug therapy may be medically necessary. - VI.
-A thyroid function test is considered not medically necessary if criterion I.-V. above are not met.
+- G. Disorders of menstruation; skin conditions; or - H. Myalgias; or - Various signs and symptoms possibly related to alterations in consciousness, malaise, hypothermia, neurological and musculoskeletal systems, skin and integumentary system, nutrition and metabolism, cardiovascular, and gastroenterology systems (see Policy Guidelines). - V. Thyroid function testing in patients with a personal history of malignant neoplasm of the endocrine system and in patients on long-term thyroid drug therapy may be considered medically necessary. - VI.
+Thyroid function testing is considered not medically necessary if criterion I.-V. above are not met.